About Toxicity (Ama) in Ayurveda

 Types of Ama

 DetoxificationLearning to catch the signs of this plaque early before it begins to build up and knowing how to remove it properly is often the very first step that an Ayurveda practitioner takes guiding a client back towards health.
-Begin by identifying what forms of ama you are experiencing and modifying your diet.
-Then follow the steps outlined in the article on Agni
+Begin by identifying what forms of ama you are experiencing and modifying your diet according to dosha.
+Then follow the steps outlined in the article on Agni.

 For more complete results, try one of our cleansing or coaching programs.